Ashok0/EnderalVREssentials-Nightly/README.md

 [**HIGGS VR**](https://www.nexusmods.com/skyrimspecialedition/mods/43930?tab=files): Hand collision, physics object grabbing, and gravity gloves-style mechanics for Skyrim VR.

-[**PLANCK - Physical Animation and Character Kinetics v0.2**](https://www.nexusmods.com/skyrimspecialedition/mods/66025?tab=files): Physically-driven animation in Skyrim.
+[**PLANCK - Physical Animation and Character Kinetics**](https://www.nexusmods.com/skyrimspecialedition/mods/66025?tab=files): Physically-driven animation in Skyrim.
 Characters interact with physics and can be grabbed, melee hit detection is physically accurate, and much more.

 [**Spell Wheel VR**](https://www.nexusmods.com/skyrimspecialedition/mods/47630?tab=files): Selection wheel mod for Skyrim VR.
 It allows you to select spells, weapons, shields, arrows, potions, poisons, food, torch, armors and more without going into a menu very quickly by press of a button or button combinations to spawn the wheel and hold your hand over the item and letting go of the button.
 It's equipped automatically.
 Be sure to set the "Slow Time Scale" to 5 in the Spell Wheel VR MCM if you want a nice slow motion effect when selecting items from the spell wheel.
 Set "Presets" to Spellsword in the Spell Wheel VR MCM to make spells and weapons selectable from the spell wheel.